fortinet-fortisoar/connector-akamai-waf/docs/AkamaiWAF.md

 ### Version information

-Connector Version: 1.0.1
+Connector Version: 1.0.2

 Authored By: Fortinet

 Certified: No
-## Release Notes for version 1.0.1
+## Release Notes for version 1.0.2
-Following enhancements have been made to the Akamai WAF Connector in version 1.0.1:
+Following enhancements have been made to the Akamai WAF Connector in version 1.0.2:
 <ul>
-<li>Fixed the check_health function of the Connector</li>
+<li>Fixed Endpoint of 'Delete an Element from Network List' Action</li>
 </ul>

 ## Installing the connector